PaulAnsh/Azure-900_Notes/README.md

    An AZ in an Azure region is a combination of a fault domain and update domain.

    Fault domain: It is a logical grouping of hardware in server racks, to avoid a single point of failure within an AZ.
 It is a group of vm that share common power        source and network switch.

    Update Domain: When azure applies updates to the underlying hardware and software, update domains ensures your resources do not go offline.

    Avalability sets: A logical grouping that you can use in azure to ensure that vm's you place in the avalabiliy set are in different fault/update domains to avoid      downtime.

+## Computing Services:

+     Azure Service Fabric: Tier-1 enterprise contianers as a service.
+Distributed systens platformsm runs in azure or on-premises. easy to package, deploy, and manage                            scalable and reliable microservices.

+     Azure Functions: Event-drive, serverless computre functions run code without provisioning ot managing servers.
+You pay only for the compute time you consume.

+     Azure Batch: Plans, schedules and executes your batch computer workloads across running 100+ jobs in parallel.
+Use spot vm's to save money (previously used low-                     priority vm's to save on compute).